mandeepsan/cloud-ping-tool/README.md

 2. **Execute the Tool:**

-   Run the script using this command:
+   Run the script using the following command:

    ```bash
    python ping_tester.py
    ```

-   The script will conduct latency tests based on your configuration and will display the results in the console.
+   The script will conduct latency tests based on your configuration and display the results in the console.

 3. **Export Results:**

-   To save the results to a CSV file, utilize the `--export` option:
+   To save the results to a CSV file, use the `--export` option:

    ```bash
    python ping_tester.py --export results.csv